Last updated: April 1, 2025

 Distinctive words, designs, images, logos, sounds, or colors to promote tobacco products in entertainment venues, retail outlets, on vehicles and equipment, or other physical structures (brand marking on physical structures, other than on tobacco product packaging and labeling and print material)

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to brand marking.
+13 Guidelines with respect to brand marking on physical structures.

 Free distribution of tobacco products

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines, and meets FCTC Art.
-16 (Sales to Minors) in this respect.
+13 Guidelines and meets FCTC Art.
+16 with respect to the free distribution of tobacco products.

 Promotions with a tobacco product purchase